gaps-closure/gaps-closure.github.io/docs/C/03-02-01-conflict-analyzer.md

 ### Diagnostics using findMUS

-Diagnostic generation produces commandline output containing source and dest node and grouped by the constraints violated in MiniZinc.
+Diagnostic generation produces command line output containing source and dest node and grouped by the constraints violated in MiniZinc.
 When given `--output-json` it should also produce a machine readable `conflicts.json` which can be ingested by [CVI](#cvi) to show these errors in VSCode.